 Even if you are happily employed or running your own successful business, being found inside LinkedIn is essential today.

-A well-done LinkedIn Profile makes you visible to LinkedIn’s 722+ million members (as of October, 2020).
+A well-done LinkedIn Profile makes you visible to LinkedIn’s 700 million members.

 People search LinkedIn for many reasons — people you are meeting with or possible clients/customers search to find you (or people like you).

 And, of course, recruiters and potential employers search LinkedIn for good job candidates.

 Having the right keywords for your job plus other important elements, listed below, are essential for effective LinkedIn visibility.